flybywiresim/docs/docs/start/autopilot-fbw.md

 * ✔️ Fuel burn should be correct in flight
 * ✔️ ATHR implementation is already quite complete
 * ✔️ Switched to different default input source for LNAV, transitions are now much better
-* ✔️ LOC* has has been improved in capturing performance
+* ✔️ LOC* has been improved in capturing performance

 ***